-Grant Proposal Resources
+Proposal Preparation Resources

-Conflict of Interest
+- Conflict of Interest

-HMC requires the disclosure of financial interest in research or other activities supported by College-sponsored or external grant sources.
+- Harvey Mudd College and most funders require a disclosure of financial interest in research or other activities supported by College-sponsored or external grant sources.